jenskutilek/RedArrow-Glyphs/README.md

 Open a glyph in Edit View.
 Use View > Show Red Arrows to toggle the arrows.

+#### To Show/Hide Error Description Labels

+In the glyph view, open the context menu and choose *Hide Error Labels*/*Show Error Labels.*

 #### To Find All Glyphs With Outline Errors